PlainsightAI/filter-license-plate-detection/CONTRIBUTING.md

-# Contributing to the License Plate Detection Filter
+# Contributing to the DriveID Filter

-Thanks for your interest in improving the **License Plate Detection Filter**, an OpenFilter-based component for detecting license plates using a custom Faster R-CNN model! 🚘
+Thanks for your interest in improving the **DriveID Filter**, an OpenFilter-based component for detecting license plates using a custom Faster R-CNN model! 🚘
 Whether you're tuning model performance, fixing bugs in ROI logic, improving I/O or logging, or enhancing documentation — your contributions are appreciated.

 This guide helps you: